MaximumOctopus/FlightSimAdventureCreator/SourceCodeGUI/readme.txt

 Coming before the end of October 2022 :)

-Code in here is pre-pre-Alpha.
+Code in here is early beta, I'll release the first offical version soon.